chemfiles/chemfiles.f03/doc/tutorials.rst

    :dedent: 4

-We can now and get the positions of the atoms and the number of atoms in the frame with the :f:func:`chfl_frame%positions` subroutine.
-This function will set natoms to the number of atoms in the frame.
+We can now and get the positions of the atoms and the number of atoms in the frame with the :f:func:`chfl_frame%positions` subroutine, as well as the number of atoms in the frame.

 .. literalinclude:: ../examples/indexes.f90
    :language: fortran
-   :lines: 20
+   :lines: 20-21
    :dedent: 4

 Knowning the total number of atoms in the frame, we can allocate memory to store